-- (a) Each student will identify a counseling/mental health referral source in the Orlando or Jackson area that s/he would like to investigate and present.
-The student then must submit their referral source to the instructor for pre-approval before proceeding.
-No two students will be allowed to present on the same facility/program.
+- a) Each student will identify a counseling/mental health referral source in the Orlando or Jackson area that s/he would like to investigate and potentially present. - i.
+The student then must submit their referral agency to the instructor for pre-approval before proceeding (see schedule for due date).
+No two students will be allowed to research the same facility/program. - ii.
+Agency confirmation of the request (ie. Contact and acceptance by the agency/source) is required once pre-approval has been granted.

 Note: Interviewing private practice counselors is not permissible for this assignment.
-Also, if you have previously or currently work at an agency, you may not use it for your project. - (b) In lieu of actual visiting the chosen facility in-person, students will interview via phone or Zoom the director of the facility, collect detailed information about the services provided, and secure electronic versions of any literature that is available. - (c) Upload to Canvas a one-page handout describing this referral source, due before your assigned presentation date.
-This one-page Word document (or PDF) needs to cover the following information.
-(Please do not exceed the one-page limit). - i.
-Purpose/mission of the organization - ii.
-Location(s), address(es) - iii.
-Population(s) served - iv.
-Services provided, including the form of these services (e.g., inpatient, outpatient, phone consultation, etc.) - v.
-Duration of treatment/services - vi.
-Funding sources - vii.
-Fees, whether insurance is accepted, scholarships, etc.
+Also, if you have previously or currently intern or work at an agency, you may not use it for your project.

+- b) Students will visit the chosen agency facility in-person, interview the director of the facility, collect detailed information about the services provided, and obtain any printed literature that is available.

+- c) Upload to Canvas a one-page handout describing this referral source, due as per the course schedule.
+This one-page document (.doc; .docx, or pdf files) needs to cover the following information.
+(Please do not exceed the one-page limit).
-viii.
-Contact information

-(d) Students will be assigned a date to make a brief (3-5 min) presentation to the class about their referral source.
-Presentation dates will be assigned at the beginning of the semester.
+- i.
+Name of the organization or agency

+- ii.
+Purpose/mission of the organization

+- iii.
+Location(s), address(es)

+- iv.
+Population(s) served

+- v.
+Services provided, including the form of these services (e.g., inpatient, outpatient, phone consultation, etc.) - vi.
+Duration of treatment/services - vii.
+Funding sources - viii.
+Fees, whether insurance is accepted, scholarships, etc. - ix.
+Contact information - x.
+Last: at the bottom of the summary write: "Submitted by [Your Name]" - d) As per the course schedule, students will be asked to make a brief (1-2 minute) presentation to the class about their referral agency.
 The presentation should cover the most essential information that other counselors need to know about the program/facility, focusing on what kind of clients might benefit from the services provided.
-Your one-page description of your resource must be uploaded to Canvas before your presentation.

-Your preferred referral resource, plus 1-2 back-up options, must be submitted to the instructor by email (grichardson@rts.edu) for approval on or before the date given at the beginning of the course.
+Your preferred referral resource, plus 1-2 back-up options, must be submitted to the instructor through Canvas for approval on or before the date assigned in the course schedule.